 I was greeted with a welcome written in flower petals, with more petals thrown on my head from the second floor balcony (prompting tears of joy) Then, as a team, we walked through each room and shared our vision for what would take place there – a library, a yoga and events room, a professional training kitchen, an outreach center for women in forced prostitution, 3 computer labs, an English language lab, 3 classrooms, 3 counseling rooms, a jewelry studio, offices and more.
 With a core value of love and respect for all people and our planet, we are committed to the Center being plastic-waste-free and as sustainable as possible.
 Thus, Maura is creating a waste separation and composting area, and we will be creating our own cleaning supplies from citrus peels!

 Because we had not been able to visit India for 2 years and everyone needed time with us, Amanda and I had meetings from morning to night, including some very fun and uplifting site visits – to our Red Light Resource Centers, a project for street children, a girls’ school in the slums, and a rescue shelter.
 At each place, we enjoyed a joyous reunion, sharing hugs and tears and marveling at how much our girls have grown, and how they managed to weather the tough times of the past 2 years.
 Our visit to the Nijoloy Shelter Home was particularly special, because we brought our local staff members who themselves grew up in this very shelter.
 It was very surprising and inspiring for the young girls at the Home to realize that the professional and successful workshop leaders were girls from the very same background.
 It made their own ambitious dreams feel more tangible.
+Each day, the weather grew hotter and more humid.
+By the end of the 10 days, our brains were bursting with new ideas, and our bodies were extremely tired from the hectic pace and heat.

 I spent the next week in a quiet and remote village of Nepal at the Freedom School, the polar opposite to my experience in Kolkata.
 I stayed with, and worked alongside my dear daughter Anjali Tamang, a survivor and anti-trafficking activist who was in HFC programs for many years, and with whom I co-authored a book in 2020.
 Ever since she was rescued in 2009, Anjali had the dream to open a school in her village to prevent the next generation of girls from being trafficked, and having to suffer as she did.
 Her dream seemed wildly ambitious when she was 15 and living in a shelter home in Kolkata, but today the dream has become reality, and it is one of the greatest joys of my career to be a part of it.